Raed-Alshehri/Tic-tac-toe/README.md

 This project is an implementation of Minimax algorithm for an AI to play Tic-Tac-Toe optimally.

-To play the game, download the following two files
+To play the game, download and run the following two files
-- tictactoe.py: contains all the logic for playing the game and  making optimal moves
+- [tictactoe.py](https://github.com/Raed-Alshehri/Tic-tac-toe/blob/main/tictactoe.py): contains all the logic for playing the game and  making optimal moves
-- runner.py: to run the graphical interface for the game
+- [runner.py](https://github.com/Raed-Alshehri/Tic-tac-toe/blob/main/runner.py): to run the graphical interface for the game

-Then, download and run the [file](https://github.com/Raed-Alshehri/Tic-tac-toe/blob/main/runner.py)
 ## Screenshot